Rhizopus oryzae: Habitat and ecology

 Rhizopus oryzae can be found in various soils across the world.
 For example, it has been found in India, Pakistan, New Guinea, Taiwan, Central America, Peru, Argentina, Namibia, South Africa, Iraq, Somalia, Egypt, Libya, Tunisia, Israel, Turkey, Spain, Italy, Hungary, Czech Republic, Slovakia, Germany, Ukraine, British Isles, and the USA.
 The soils where R. oryzae has been isolated are varied ranging from grassland, cultivated soils under lupin, corn, wheat, groundnuts, other legumes, sugar canes, rice, citrus plantations, steppe type vegetation, alkaline soils, salt-marshes, farm manure soils, to sewage filled soils.
 The pH of the soils where the species has been isolated typically range from 6.3 to 7.2.

-Rhizopus oryzae is isolated from foods, often identified as R. arrhizus.
+Rhizopus oryzae is often identified as R. arrhizus when isolated from foods.
 It is found in rotting fruits and vegetables where it is often called R. stolonifer.
 Unlike the other species such as R. stolonifer, R. oryzae is common in tropical conditions.
 In East Asia, it is common in peanuts.
 For instance, there was 21% isolation from peanut kernels from Indonesia.
 It is present in maize, beans, sorghum, and cowpeas, pecans, hazelnuts, pistachios, wheat, barley, potatoes, sapodillas, and various other tropical foods.
 Maize meal on which isolates of R. oryzae had been grown was found to be toxic to ducklings and rats, causing growth depression.

 Pathogenicity

-Rhizopus oryzae commonly causes a disease known as mucormycosis characterized by growing hyphae within and surrounding blood vessels.
+Rhizopus oryzae is one of the most common causes of a disease known as mucormycosis, characterized by growing hyphae within and surrounding blood vessels.
 The causal agents of mucormycosis may also produce toxins like agroclavine which is toxic to humans, sheep and cattle.
 This infection usually occurs in immunocompromised individuals but is rare.
 Common risk factors associated with primary cutaneous mucormycosis is ketoacidosis, neutropenia, acute lymphobloastic leukemia, lymphomas, systemic steroids, chemotherapy, and dialysis.
 Treatment includes amphotericin B, posaconazole, itraconazole, and fluconazole.
 The majority of the cases of infection are rhinocerebral infections.
 At the same time, it has been found in literature that R. oryzae can produce antibiotic activity on some bacteria.

 The pathogenicity towards plants is attributed to the presence of large number of carbohydrate digesting enzymes.